This is our all-in-one roundup reviewing every Avira consumer security solution for 2021. On this page, after our brief intro, you’ll find

 Avira's Software Updater Pro claims it automatically updates 'over 150 programs', which is less than many competitors.
 The freeware Patch My PC updates more than 300, others can handle many more.
 Software Updater's list is well chosen, though, and covers some very important apps and components: .NET, Acrobat Reader, CCleaner, Google Chrome, Firefox, IrfanView, Java, Opera, Paint.net, TeamViewer, VLC Media Player, and updates for Windows and assorted Windows components and layers.

 The package mostly worked as advertised for us.
-We installed some old versions of supported apps, Software Updater found a decent 8 updates, and silently downloaded and installed 7.
-It couldn't automatically update FileZilla, for some reason, but just getting an update alert was useful, and Software Updater also gave us a link to the FileZilla site where we could download and install it ourselves.
+We installed some old versions of supported apps, Software Updater found a decent 11 updates, and silently downloaded and installed 10.
+It couldn't automatically update FileZilla, the same problem we saw in the last review.
+Still, just having an update alert was useful, and Software Updater also gave us a link to the FileZilla site where we could download and install it ourselves.

 Software Updater can check for driver updates, too, although that's much less useful.
 If it told you that your NVVHCI Enumerator driver was out of date, for instance, what would you think?
 Could that be causing problems, should you update it?
 Or is it the latest version that's compatible with some other part of your system, and updating it would break your PC to the point it wouldn't even boot?